-Dr. Ninfa Saunders 84EMBA of Eatonton, GA, was named CEO of the Medical Center of Central Georgia, effective October 1, 2012.
-Prior to this appointment, she was president and COO of Virtua Health, the largest health system in southern New Jersey.
+Dr. Ninfa Saunders 84EMBA of Eatonton, GA, was named CEO of the Medical Center of Central Georgia, effective October 1, 2012, Prior to this appointment, she was president and COO of Virtua Health, the largest health system in southern New Jersey.

-James Roberts 86MBA of Lakeland, FL, has retired from Taylor White.
+Bruce Wald 77MBA of Castle Rock, CO, now works at Exelis, Inc. as VP James Roberts 86MBA of Lakeland, FL, has retired from Taylor White.